HzdAngga/ebuddy-test/EbuddyQnA.md

 ### ANSWERS:

-Yes, but only 1 Macbook for work purpose (i have already used this device from bootcamp in 2020 until now)
+Yes, but only 1 Macbook for work purpose (i have already used this device from bootcamp in 2020 until now and still works fine)

 ## Q7.
 What is your immediate availability to start this job?